Last updated: 15 September 2023

 Disclosure to third parties

-At times, we may provide your personal information to trusted third parties, includingto provide all the functionalities that we offer through our website.
-We do not provide customers personal information to third parties for marketing; however, some clients may receive marketing materials from us relating to assets that they currently own, previously owned or are interested in.
+At times, we may provide your personal information to trusted third parties, including to provide all the functionalities that we offer through our website or mobile application.
 Third parties with whom we may share your personal information include:

 - our related entities;

 - third party suppliers who assist us in performing our functions and activities, such as identity-verification, customer service ticketing, IT and electronic marketing services providers;

 - financial institutions for payment services;

 - parties to whom you have requested we disclose personal information; and

 Where information is shared with these third parties, we will take all reasonable steps to ensure that third parties observe the confidential nature of such information and are prohibited from using any or all of this information beyond what is necessary to assist us.

 When we share personal information, it may be transferred to, and processed in, countries other than the country you live in.
 Some of our service providers and related companies are located outside of Australia.

 Rest assured, where we disclose personal information to a third party in another country, we put safeguards in place requiring the third party to ensure your personal information remains protected.
 These safeguards usually include contractual obligations placed on the recipient to ensure that they comply with all applicable laws (such as the Australian Privacy Principles) in relation to their handling of such personal information.
 Please contact us if you would like further details regarding these obligations.